jm1021/church-of-jesus-christ/_posts/2023-10-15-philippians-colossians-paul.md

 ---
-toc: true
-comments: true
 layout: post
+title: I Can Do All Things through Christ Which Strengtheneth Me
 description: The Savior is “the chief corner stone.
 Put off the old man” and “put on the new man” through Jesus Christ.
-title: I Can Do All Things through Christ Which Strengtheneth Me
 categories: [new-testament]
 image: images/cornerstone_temple.webp
 ---